space-wizards/docs/src/en/proposals/xenelex-radio-host.md

 ## Overview

 This document proposes transitioning the Musician role and to a Radio Host role and potentially merging it with the Reporter role.The change aims to enhance player interaction and media engagement within the game.
-By elevating the Musician role to a Radio Host, it will expandg responsibilities to include broadcasting music, talk shows, and news.
+By elevating the Musician role to a Radio Host, it will expand responsibilities to include broadcasting music, talk shows, and news.
 Also, considers merging the Reporter role into the Radio Host, centralizing media functions and simplifying mapping requirements.

 ## Role Transition and Potential Merger
 Radio Host Role: